chhetrinischal1/Netflix_SQL_Project/README.md

 - Identify the most common ratings for movies and TV shows.
 - List and analyze content based on release years, countries, and durations.
 - Explore and categorize content based on specific criteria and keywords.

+## Tools & Technologies

+PostgreSQL — SQL database used for querying and analysis pgAdmin 4 — graphical interface to manage and visualize database operations CSV Dataset — imported into PostgreSQL

 ## Dataset